dmsc/mkatr/README.md

         Standard listing format shows the size, the date, time and the full path at the end.

-- `-l`  Show all filenames in lowercase.
+- `-l`  Show or extract all filenames in lowercase.

+- `-x`  Extract all files in the current directory.

+- `-X`  Extract all files in the directory given as argument to the option.

 - `-h`  Shows a brief help.